Igna11/MIT-missing-semester-2020-lectures/lecture4/exercises.md

 ```
 ## Exercise 3:
 To do in-place substitution it is quite tempting to do something like `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt`.
 However this is a bad idea, why?
 Is this particular to `sed`? `Use man sed` to find out how to accomplish this.

+- a) According to chatgpt, this is a bad idea because: "because the shell will first truncate the file input.txt before sed even starts processing it.
+This means that the input file will be empty before sed can read it, and therefore, nothing will be written back to it.
+So, instead of performing the substitution in-place, you should use a temporary file to write the output and then move the temporary file back to the original file."
+- b) To accomplish this I can do `sed 's/REGEX/REPLACE/' --in-place input.txt`.

+## Exercise 4:
+Find your average, median, and max system boot time over the last ten boots.
+Use journalctl on Linux and log show on macOS, and look for log timestamps near the beginning and end of each boot.
+On Linux, they may look something like: